 An enormous thank you to Peter Dama for donating a copy of the 1985 Spartan Yearbook, it is incredible to see how far we have come in the thirty-two years since!

-This is the second instalment in our “From The Spartan Archives” series, which we hope to bring to you at least once a week during the off season.
+This was the second instalment in our “From The Spartan Archives” series, which we hope to bring to you at least once a week during the off season.
 Should anyone wish to aid with the development of the series, please feel free to Email me!